F1719/Elections_Scrapper_Engeto_Projekt_3/README.md

 python Engeto_projekt_3_final.py "https://volby.cz/pls/ps2017nss/ps32?xjazyk=CZ&xkraj=2&xnumnuts=2101" results_benesov.csv

 ## Function Explanation
-process_response(url): Downloads and processes the HTML page. find_tables(soup): Finds all tables with the class table and returns their rows. find_parties_tables(soup): Finds all divs with the class t2_470 and returns their rows.
+main_fce(): This function serves as the entry point for the program.
+It verifies that the correct number of command-line arguments are provided (<URL> and <output_filename>). scrape_and_save(url, output_filename): Handles the scraping and saving of election data based on the provided URL. process_response(url): Downloads and processes the HTML page. find_tables(soup): Finds all tables with the class table and returns their rows. find_parties_tables(soup): Finds all divs with the class t2_470 and returns their rows.